dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/deploying_apps_prod.rst

 needed by considering the following:

 *   Desired throughput (i.e., solved problems per second).
-Also take into account the your Leap project's concurrency limit to provision your workloads effectively.
+Also take into account your Leap project's concurrency limit to provision your workloads effectively.

 *   Internet connection latency and bandwidth.